Pediatric Neuropsychology Track

 Training faculty (pediatric neuropsychology track)

-Jennifer Amato, PsyD (Antioch University—New England) – Dr. Amato is a Pediatric Neuropsychologist at DHMC and Assistant Professor in Psychiatry at the Geisel School of Medicine at Dartmouth since 2020 Dr. Amato’s clinical work focuses on the neuropsychological evaluation of children from a developmental perspective.
-Dr. Amato specializes in autism, providing assessment for diagnosis and intervention in toddlers through young adults.
-Her research concerns the impact of obstetric complications and adverse childhood experiences upon neurodevelopmental and neuropsychological outcomes.
+Erica M. Krapf, PhD (University of New Mexico) – Dr. Krapf is a Pediatric Neuropsychologist at DHMC and Assistant Professor in Psychiatry at the Geisel School of Medicine at Dartmouth since 2025 Dr. Amato’s clinical work focuses on the neuropsychological evaluation of children from a developmental perspective.
+Dr. Krapf specializes in neuropsychological evaluation and assessment of children and adolescents with complex medical comorbidities, particularly in transitional age youth.

 Jonathan Lichtenstein, PsyD, MBA (Widener University) – Dr. Lichtenstein joined the faculty of the Department of Psychiatry at DHMC and Geisel School of Medicine in 2014.
 He serves as the Director of Neuropsychology, as well as overseeing the fellowship program and clinical services in Pediatric Neuropsychology and Sports Neuropsychology.
 He specializes in the clinical management of sport-related concussions in adolescents and traumatic brain injury across the lifespan.
 His research focuses on the development of novel assessment and intervention practices for vulnerable pediatric populations to ultimately improve their quality of life.